28th May, 2024

 Let's take a look at how CDM applies to developers and housebuilders.

-The first thing you should know about CDM if you're a developer is, chances are, you're the client.
+The first thing you should know about CDM if you're a developer is, chances are, you are the client.
+This means you will have client duties under CDM.

 Every project has a client.
 The client is the person holding the purse strings.
-The person who the project is carried out for.
+And this is the person who the project is carried out for.
 If you are a developer, and you have purchased some land or a building to develop, the project is being carried out for you.
 You are the client.

 “client” means any person for whom a project is carried out;